Minimum sample size for binary-outcome prediction models

 Source:R/simulate_wrappers.R

 simulate_binary.RdCompute the minimum sample size required to develop a prediction model with a binary outcome.
 The function wraps a simulation-based engine that combines a bisection search with Gaussian-process curve fitting.
-From user inputs (outcome prevalence, expected large-sample performance, minimum acceptable performance, etc.) it constructs a data-generating function, a model-fitting function, and a metric function, then searches for the smallest \(n\) that meets the chosen performance criterion.
+From user inputs (outcome prevalence, maximum achievable performance, target performance, etc.) it constructs a data-generating function, a model-fitting function, and a metric function, then searches for the smallest \(n\) that meets the chosen performance criterion.

 Usage